petecorreia/petecorreia/app/case-studies/xively.md

 When I was hired in 2011, I was the first Front-end Developer to join the team.
 The company was then known as Pachube and was **at that time the world’s largest Internet of Things open data repository and community**.
 I had just moved to London from Lisbon, Portugal, after a 2 year job at Portugal Telecom's web team.
 Initially I was tasked with building the API documentation website and I was excited to include new HTML5 goodies like the History API to make the experience as seamless and easy as possible.

 After just a couple of months, the whole team started working on rebranding and redesigning as Cosm.
-My role in this effort was to **singlehandedly develop the entire front-end**, which included a completely new marketing site and device management interface, and also a re-skinning of the documentation site I'd just built.
+My role in this effort was to **single-handedly develop the entire front-end**, which included a completely new marketing site and device management interface, and also a redesign of the documentation site I'd just built.

 The design of the Cosm identity and user interface was done remotely by LogMeIn's design team in Boston but as the work progressed, I began to be included in the design discussions.
 This was mainly due to the London team picking up on my design skills and sensitivity, and taking the steps to get me in the design discussions.